jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ![Deploying an app after expanding a completed build][22]

-When the app is deployed, click on its web URL to give it a whirl:
+When the app is deployed, click its web URL to give it a whirl:

 ![Our updated app on Bluemix][19]

 And that's it!
-You now know just what you need to do to develop and deploy a Bluemix application with the Web IDE.
+You now know just what you need to do to develop and deploy a Bluemix application with the web IDE.
 If it seemed a little too easy, well, that's just how working with Bluemix and DevOps Services is.
 Have fun!

-Thanks for following along.

 [1]: https://bluemix.net/ (Bluemix)
 [2]: https://hub.jazz.net/project/curtispd/Sentiment%20Analysis%20App/overview